kumar1983/html5videoplayer/wphtml5player/readme.txt

 include theora and vorbis, as firefox won't fallback to flowplayer.

 See [Demostration](http://cj-jackson.com/projects/autoembed-and-html-5-player-plugin-demo/)
-and [FAQ](http://code.google.com/p/html5videoplayer/wiki/FAQ) for details, but keep the code on one line, otherwise it won't work.
+and [FAQ](http://code.google.com/p/html5videoplayer/wiki/FAQ) for details about the plugin.

 == Installation ==